Azure/azure-sdk-for-js/documentation/writing_tests.md

 - The [Recorder](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/test-utils/recorder) is a tool that helps us run our live tests against static recordings obtained from a previous successful run, which aims to ensure that our code hasn't changed while benefitting from not having to reach out to real live services.

-Keep in mind that, over time, we might continue to expand these lists.

 Now, let's see how we're using the mentioned tools.

 ### Mocha